Cedar

 The name Cedar has 2 syllables and is pronounced s-EED-er, making it easy to pronounce and remember.

-Common nicknames for Cedar include Ced, Cey, and Cedie.
+Common nicknames for Cedar include Ced, Cey, Ceie, and Cedkins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.